kashyaprahul94/node-rest-api-starter/README.md

 ### Production values

-These values can directly be put inside [src/config/production.ts](src/config/production.ts) file which is version controlled.
-It needs to adheres to the type definition.
+These values are referred from environment variables and are defined inside [src/config/production.ts](src/config/production.ts) file which is version controlled and common to all setups.
+It needs to adheres to the same type definition.

 ### Development values